Trump names USPS board nominee, potentially solidifying GOP control of mail service

 The nomination sets up a potentially charged and rapid confirmation fight in the Senate for a position that tends to be nonpolitical in nature and pass without opposition.
 Two other governors confirmed this year, Republican William Zollars and Democrat Donald Lee Moak, sailed through the process before the Homeland Security and Governmental Affairs Committee, with senators of both parties deeming them qualified for the roles.

-He did not respond to requests for comment, but told the Syracuse Post-Standard in an interview that he no longer works full time and was looking for ways to participate in government.
+He did not respond to requests for comment but told the Syracuse Post-Standard in an interview that he no longer works full time and was looking for ways to participate in government.

 “The board of governors for the Postal Service struck me as something I could contribute to,” Bernardi told the newspaper.
 “As we all know, the Postal Service has its challenges.”